Royal Rumble (1989): Main event

 only to be eliminated by Blanchard anyway.
 Savage's tag team partner Hulk Hogan entered at #18 and dumped out Perfect.
 However, Perfect broke the longevity record, lasting 27:58.
 Anderson dumped Santana.
 Brown and Hogan had near-eliminations with each other.
 Butch's tag team partner Luke Williams entered at #19.
 Hogan and Brown eliminated Butch, leaving six men in the ring.
-Hogan and Savage were double-teamed by other four men Brown, Anderson, Blanchard and Luke.
+Hogan and Savage were double-teamed by the other four men: Brown, Anderson, Blanchard, and Luke.
 Koko B. Ware entered at #20 and dropkicked all four of them.
-Anderson climbed over the top rope but Hogan scoop slammed him.
+Anderson climbed over the top rope, but Hogan scoop slammed him.
 Koko hunted Hogan but was dumped out over the ring, getting eliminated.
 Hogan punched The Brainbusters away and then eliminated Luke.
-The Brainbusters went for a double clothesline on Hogan but he ducked and instead clotheslined them over the top rope.
-The Warlord, one half of The Powers of Pain entered at #21, but as soon as he entered the ring, he was eliminated by Hogan.
-Warlord set the record of the shortest time in the ring with spending only 2 seconds in the ring, a record that stood 20 years until Santino Marella was eliminated in 1 second at the 2009 Royal Rumble.
+The Brainbusters went for a double clothesline on Hogan, but he ducked and instead clotheslined them over the top rope.
+The Warlord, one-half of The Powers of Pain, entered at #21, but as soon as he entered the ring, he was eliminated by Hogan.
+Warlord set the record for the shortest time in the ring by spending only 2 seconds in the ring, a record that stood 20 years until Santino Marella was eliminated in 1 second at the 2009 Royal Rumble.
 Brown and Savage battled each other.
 Hogan dumped both men out.
 Savage berated Hogan, beginning the breakup of Mega Powers.
 The two tried to battle each other until Miss Elizabeth told them to calm down.
 The duo embraced before Savage left.